anonymous-2026-ai/CitationIntentClassification/README.md

 First, we set up a single-GPU environment for each run by executing: export CUDA_VISIBLE_DEVICES=0

 to ensure the model only utilizes one specific device.
+You should follow the following steps to start the training process.

 Step 1: You can go to the folder for the specific dataset to run the training/testing code.